blackcat-labs/blackcatlabs-wiki/docs/general/service-domains.md

 | :fontawesome-solid-triangle-exclamation:{ title="User-managed content, exercise caution." } | `*.docshq.app`[^4]   | DocsHQ user sites[^4] |
 | :octicons-check-circle-24:{ title="Legitimate Black Cat Labs service domain" } | `oncasper.blog`      | Casper Blog Supply homepage |
 | :fontawesome-solid-triangle-exclamation:{ title="User-managed content, exercise caution." } | `*.oncasper.blog`[^5] | Casper Blog Supply user sites[^5] |

+---
+??? danger "Controlled Document"
+    Inline with our internal policy as well as legal and contractual obligations, changes to [Controlled Documents](../meta/editing/controlled-documents.md) must be approved and merged by an administrator.
+Please discuss with @thh or another admin before making any changes.

 [^1]:
     This is an example of additional information you might see for a footnote.